HelenChalmers/Seekerz-BackEndCapstone/README.md

 # Welcome to Seekerz

-A Job Tracker App for the Active Job Seeker
+A Job Tracker App for the Active Job Seeker.

 ## How to Run